-2. An official transcript from all colleges and universities attended (graduate and undergraduate).
+- Official transcript from all colleges and universities attended (graduate and undergraduate).

-5. Personal Statement – A 3-5 page typed statement (double-spaced) which addresses:
+a).
+Personal Statement – A 3-5 page typed statement (double-spaced) which addresses:

 6. Three letters of recommendation with HIED program reference form attached.
 Be sure to sign each reference form indicating whether or not you waive your right to review the reference forms.
 At least one letter of recommendation must be from a faculty member and you are also encouraged to include a reference from a higher education or student affairs professional.
 Your application is not complete without three references, so please follow up with your references to be certain these are submitted by the deadline.

 Admission Sequence of Events

 The HIED Admission Committee, comprised of faculty and current students, reviews completed applications to determine whether to invite the applicant for a personal interview.
 The purpose of the interview is for the faculty and applicant to determine whether there is a good “fit” (academically and professionally) between the program’s emphasis and the candidate’s personal and professional goals.
 If invited to campus, candidates also interview for graduate assistantships.
 The HESA chair makes a final recommendation on admission to the Graduate College.

 Since the Ph.D. requires 64 hours of study at BGSU beyond any master's degree credits previously earned at another institution, those credits can not be applied toward the Ph.D.
 However, students who have already earned credit for courses required in the Ph.D. program may, in consultation with their advisor and with the permission of the HESA Chair, substitute those courses for required Ph.D. courses.
 Where students substitute courses they must still earn a total of 64 hours of post-master's credit at BGSU in courses approved by the Chair.